kevinsames/spark-fuse/README.md

 spark-fuse is an open-source toolkit for PySpark — providing utilities, data sources, and tools to fuse your data workflows across JSON-centric REST APIs and SPARQL endpoints.

 Features
-- Data sources for REST APIs (JSON payloads with pagination/retry support) and SPARQL services.
+- Data sources for REST APIs (JSON payloads with pagination/retry support), SPARQL services, and Qdrant collections (read/write).
 - SparkSession helpers with sensible defaults and environment detection (databricks/fabric/local heuristics retained for legacy jobs).
 - DataFrame utilities for previews, schema checks, and ready-made date/time dimensions (daily calendar attributes and clock buckets).
 - LLM-powered semantic column normalization that batches API calls and caches responses.